GPTutor/SuiGPT/README.md

 - 2023 (Q4): Include more Move code as data
 - 2023 (Q4): Train and Evaluate LLMs, such as GPT and CodeLLaMA, with the Move database we created.
-- 2024 (Q1): Integrated SuiGPT into a Website so users can access it at browser
+- 2024 (Q1): Integrated SuiGPT into a Website so users can access SuiGPT from a browser
-- 2024 (Q2*): Integrated SuiGPT into Sui-Move Web IDE to generate move code (*if Sui plan to lunch a Web IDE)
+- 2024 (Q2*): Integrated SuiGPT into Sui-Move Web IDE to generate move code (* If Sui plans to lunch a Web IDE)